AlexEidt/ASCII-Video/README.md

 # ASCII Video Converter

 Convert Video and Images to ASCII form!
-An efficient ASCII drawing algorithm allows for up to 30 FPS ASCII conversion.

 ## Usage

 ```
-usage: ascii.py [-optional args] filename output

-Blazing fast ASCII Media converter.

 positional arguments:
   filename      File name of the input image.
   output        File name of the output image.

 optional arguments:
   -h, --help    show this help message and exit
-  -chars            ASCII chars to use in media.
+  -chars CHARS  ASCII chars to use in media.
-  -f                Font size.
+  -f [F]        Font size.
-  -b                Boldness of characters.
+  -b [B]        Boldness of characters.
 Recommended boldness is 1/10 of Font size.
-  -d                Use normal drawing algorithm over efficient one.
-  -bg               Background color.
+  -bg [BG]      Background color.
 Must be either 255 for white or 0 for black.
-  -m                Color to use for Monochromatic characters in "R,G,B" format.
+  -m M          Color to use for Monochromatic characters in "R,G,B" format.
   -c            Clip characters to not go outside of image bounds.
-  -r                Draw random ASCII characters.
-  -height           Height of random ASCII media.
-  -width            Width of random ASCII media.
-  -cores            CPU Cores to use when processing images.
-  -fps              Frames per second of randomized video (For use with random only).
-  -dur              Duration (in seconds) of randomized video (For use with random only).
-  -font             Font to use.
+  -font [FONT]  Font to use.
 ```

-NOTE: If using the `-r` option to create random ascii images, use a dummy placeholder value for the input `filename`.

 ## Dependencies